Indonesia: Sulawesi - July 2007

-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct version can be found here PetitesBullesdAilleurs.fr
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

 Departure from Manado

-I booked my Lion Air flight from the very efficient agency Star Express from Manado, for Rp 769,000 (about € 60).
-This is the high fare, it seems, as I am in the middle of an Indonesian holiday.
+I booked my flight with the very efficient Lion Air agency Star Express from Manado, for 769 000 Rp (about 60€).
+It's the high price, it seems, since I'm in the middle of the Indonesian vacation period.

-Return of Tomohon yesterday, late in the morning, I did not want to go back to Minahasa.
-I opted instead for another mid-range accommodation, theHotel Central from Manado.
-Not much to say, except that it is also strategically located on Jalan Sam Ratulangi, but much closer to what I consider the "center": namely the shopping arcades of Mega Mall (With the super high-speed internet center on the top floor) and the nice little restaurants facing the sea just behind.
+Return of Tomohon yesterday, in the late morning, I did not want to go back to the Minahasa.
+I opted instead for another mid-range accommodation, theHotel Central in Manado.
+Not much to say about it, except that it is also strategically located on Jalan Sam Ratulangi, but much closer to what I consider as the "center": namely the shopping malls of Mega Mall (With the super high-speed internet center on the top floor) and the nice little restaurants facing the sea just behind.

 Take off with Lion Air